An America Without Mosquito Control

 - Yellow fever – summer outbreaks in coastal cities along Gulf Coast and Atlantic seaboard north to Boston, into upper Mississippi River valley throughout the 19th century.

-- Dengue fever – current problems along Texas border, powder keg awaiting movement northward from the Caribbean.
+- Dengue fever – current problems in southern Florida and along Texas border; extensive outbreak in Puerto Rico and elsewhere in the Caribbean.

 - Rift Valley Fever and Chikungunya virus are currently spreading to Europe and elsewhere.
 Species of mosquitoes that transmit these diseases are commonly found in the United States.

 A lower quality-of-life due to annoyance caused by sheer numbers of mosquitoes

 - Documented cases of caribou in Alaska being asphyxiated from inhalation of mosquitoes.

 - Native Americans historically moving from lowland areas on the eastern seaboard to inland mountains to escape mosquitoes.

 - A female mosquito can produce over 400 million progeny in a single season even if only 25% of each generation survives.

 - Traps set in the outskirts of the Everglades and barrier islands have recorded nightly catches in pounds.
 One pound of mosquitoes = 1,095,440 mosquitoes.
 Landing rates of over 100/min are commonly recorded in salt marshes and areas bordering rice fields prior to control operations and 500/minute in the Everglades..